pranavr2003/hvejbvfn/README.md

 meta(name="viewport", content="width=device-width", initial_scale=1.0)
 ```

-Underscores are used for hyphens and Python-conficting arguments are prefixed with a double underscore.
+Underscores are used for hyphens (same applies to CSS) and Python-conficting arguments are prefixed with a double underscore.

 Using argument `text` inside of a function defined in `@tag` will create a tag that opens, enters text, and closes.
 Something like this:
 ```python